The cost of conflict in the workplace

 What does it cost?

 Calm Mediation is a registered charity and not-for-profit organisation.
 Our pricing policy reflects our commitment to encouraging the use of mediation and restorative approaches.
-Our competitive prices start from as little as £950 for a workplace mediation.
+Our competitive prices start from as little as £950+VAT for a workplace mediation.

 Please contact us to discuss how we can meet your mediation needs.